 Center for Cedar Glade Studies

-The Center for Cedar Glade Studies will copartner May 2 to May 4, with Cedars of Lebanon State Park and Long Hunter State Park for the 47th Cedar Glade Wildflower Festival, renamed in 2008 for Vanderbilt cedar glade ecologist and professor, Dr. Elsie Quarterman.
+The Elsie Quarterman Wildflower Festival date as passed for 2025, but mark your calendar for next year, May 1 – 3, 2026!
+The Center for Cedar Glade Studies will copartner May 1 to May 3, 2026, with Cedars of Lebanon State Park and Long Hunter State Park for the 48th Cedar Glade Wildflower Festival, renamed in 2008 for Vanderbilt cedar glade ecologist and professor, Dr. Elsie Quarterman.

-Please join us for the Elsie Quarterman Cedar Glade Wildflower Festival, the evening of May 2, all-day May 3, 2025 at Cedars of Lebanon State Park, and then May 4th at Long Hunter State Park.
+Please join us in 2026 for the Elsie Quarterman Cedar Glade Wildflower Festival, the afternoon of May 1, all-day May 2, 2026 at Cedars of Lebanon State Park, and then May 3th at Long Hunter State Park.
 Most events will take place outside, weather permitting.
 Keep in mind extreme weather or excessive rain will cancel most outdoor activities.
 Click here for the 2025 Schedule.

 Please NOTE: Preregistration is required for some events due to space limitation.
 Some events require a small fee for materials.
 Most events are free (although the State Parks registration system will ask for a donation that is optional).
 Click here to see events on the Cedars of Lebanon website.

-Join us at 7pm at the Cedar Forest Lodge for two great presentations!
-We celebrate the 40th Anniversary of the TN Rare Plants legislation and hear from two experts.
-We will hear from Paul Somers, the TN State botanist who was instrumental in the passing of the legislation, and Todd Crabtree, the current TN State botanist who will share about rare plants, particularly those found in Cedar Glades.
-Light refreshments will be served, compliments of the Center for Cedar Glade Studies, and Friends of Cedars of Lebanon.
-Please come!
+We gathered at 7pm at the Cedar Forest Lodge for two great presentations!
+We celebrate the 40th Anniversary of the TN Rare Plants legislation and heard from two experts.
+We heard from Paul Somers, the TN State botanist who was instrumental in the passing of the legislation, and Todd Crabtree, the current TN State botanist who shared about rare plants, particularly those found in Cedar Glades.
+Light refreshments were served, compliments of the Center for Cedar Glade Studies, and Friends of Cedars of Lebanon.
+For a rainy night, we had a wonderful group of people join us!

 Bird-watching in the morning (7am to 8:30am) with Melissa Turrentive and Dr. Jeffrey Walck, Professor of Biology at MTSU.